Daughters (band)

 Daughters is an American rock band formed in 2002, in Providence, Rhode Island.
-The band's current line-up consists of vocalist Alexis Marshall, guitarist Nicholas Andrew Sadler, drummer Jon Syverson, and bassist Samuel Moorehouse Walker.
+The band's most recent lineup consisted of vocalist Alexis Marshall, guitarist Nick Sadler, drummer Jon Syverson, and bassist Samuel Walker.

-The band started out as a grindcore outfit, developing their sound with each album, with later albums often described as noise rock.
-In 2018 the band signed to Ipecac Records and released the album You Won't Get What You Want, which released to universal critical acclaim, with many critics naming it one of the best albums of the year.
+The band started out as a mathgrind outfit, developing their sound with each album, with later albums often described as noise rock.
+Daughters disbanded in August 2009 after Marshall left the band, and their self-titled third album was released in 2010 while the band was broken up.

+The band reunited in 2013.
+In 2018, the band signed to Ipecac Recordings and released the album You Won't Get What You Want, which released to universal critical acclaim, with many critics naming it one of the best albums of the year.
 It marks a significant departure from the band's earlier style, with relatively more conventional song structures and vocals.

+The band went on hiatus in 2021 following allegations of domestic violence against the group's frontman, Alexis Marshall, made by his ex-girlfriend, Kristin Hayter.

 History

 Formation and Canada Songs (2002–2003)

 Prior to forming Daughters, vocalist Alexis S.F.
 Marshall, guitarist Jeremy Wabiszczewicz and drummer Jon Syverson played in the American grindcore band As the Sun Sets.
 Following its disbandment, Marshall, Wabiszczewicz and Syverson went on to form Daughters along with guitarist Nicholas Andrew Sadler and bassist Pat Masterson.
 As the Sun Sets' final release, 8949, contained an insert which had a message from the band on it.
 The message said "...This is As the Sun Sets' final recording.
 March 21st, 2002, the sun set for the last time.
 March 22nd, 2002, we begin anew as Daughters".
 Marshall has since revealed that the announcement in 8949 was a mistake and it was not meant to be put into the EP's liner notes, since he saw Daughters as a new band and he didn't want people to see Daughters as a continuation of As the Sun Sets.

 On March 25, 2002 (only three days after the band officially formed) Daughters released their debut EP, Daughters, through City of Hell Records.
 Daughters played their first show in late May at the Munch House in Providence, RI.
 Daughters played alongside Backstabbers Inc. and Dead and Gone.
 In October, 2002 Daughters focused on writing new material for their debut album.
 On August 12, 2003, Daughters released their debut album Canada Songs, through Robotic Empire.